catboost/catboost/catboost/docs/en/concepts/java-package.md

     | Linux (compatible with [manylinux2014 platform tag](https://peps.python.org/pep-0599/) ) | x86_64 and aarch64 |yes|
     | Windows 10 and 11 | x86_64 |yes|

+    {% note info %}

+    Release binaries for x86_64 CPU architectures are built with SIMD extensions SSE2, SSE3, SSSE3, SSE4 enabled.
+If you need to run {{ product }} on older CPUs that do not support these instruction sets build [{{ product }} artifacts yourself](../installation/java-installation-build-from-source-maven.md)

+    {% endnote %}

     Add the following block to the dependencies section of the pom.xml file for Maven:

     ```xml